 - Take a top-quality multivitamin, an omega-3 supplement, and consider extra vitamin D.

 - Preserve the length of your telomeres and the ability of your cells to divide by providing antioxidant-rich vitamins and the anti-inflammatory effects of omega-3s.
 Finding a quality multivitamin and omega-3 supplement not only can do wonders for your energy now, but will pay off in the future.

-- Exercise in a way that replenishes rather than drains you.
-The benefits of exercise to aging have been well documented.
+- Exercise – in an uplifting way!
+The benefits of exercise for healthy aging have been well documented.
+But if you hate the exercise you’re doing, you won’t stick with it.
 The key is to find something you look forward to rather than something you avoid or even dread.
 It only takes a tiny spark of motivation to get started, and a tiny spark to keep going, until exercising becomes a habit you will find you can’t live without!

 - Explore ways to decrease chronic stress.
 There’s no doubt that chronic stress is one of the biggest health problems we face today.
 It contributes to inflammation and increases everyday “wear and tear” on our bodies.
 Make an honest effort to set aside time each day to lower your stress levels.
 You might try meditation, yoga, massage, or simply eliminating some unnecessary responsibility on your to-do list.

 Don’t let the idea of aging paralyze you

 You don’t have to fear the aging process.

 With the right information, you can stay vibrant and healthy for a very long time.
 While the biology behind the aging process is complicated, the steps we can take each day to age gracefully are simple.

 Understanding what happens to our body as we age is helpful, but if we maintain a lifestyle that supports healthy cell functioning, we won’t have to worry about what our cells are doing.
 We can just enjoy the vitality and joy of good health at any age!